Magenta Marshall

 Magenta Rose Marshall (born 14 December 1994) is an Australian politician who has served as the member for Rockingham in the Western Australian Legislative Assembly since 2023.
 A member of the Labor Party, she was elected at a by-election to succeed former Premier Mark McGowan, who had retired from politics.

 Early life and education

-Magenta Marshall was born on 14 December 1994 in East Fremantle, Western Australia to Janine Marie Wilders, public servant.
+Magenta Marshall was born on 14 December 1994 in East Fremantle, Western Australia to Janine Marie Wilders a public servant.
 Marshall grew up in single-parent household in Cooloongup living with her mum and later legally adopted by Barry Robert Wilders.
 She then purchased her first home with her husband in Waikiki in 2020.

 Marshall attended school at Tranby College and studied at Murdoch University.
 During her university studies, Magenta spent a semester abroad studying at Gadjah Mada University in Yogyakarta, Indonesia and volunteered her spare time to teach English at a local school.
 Marshall went on to successfully complete her Bachelor of Arts majoring in Asian Studies and Political and International Relations with a minor in Indonesian.